Instrumentation & Control Technologies

 Associate in Applied Science (A.A.S.)

 According to the U.S. Department of Labor, advanced manufacturing will continue to be a high-growth industry through 2020.
-Employers need workers that will continually focus their attention on product and service innovation, as well as production and business processes.
+Employers need workers who will continually focus their attention on product and service innovation, as well as production and business processes.

 Demand will remain high for ready and qualified employees that possess the technical skills essential to businesses that fall into the category of advanced manufacturing.
 Additionally, employers are seeking workers that: